50th Anniversary Publication - The Grimsby Public Art Gallery

 Challenge: Cover Art creation + publication Art Direction

-Below are exploratory sketches aiming for something that felt like it was borrowed from 70’s yet still felt contemporary and sophisticated like the gallery itself
+Below are exploratory sketches aiming to pull a bit of inspiration from the 70’s, yet still felt contemporary and sophisticated like the gallery itself

 Below: The installation of the Kosso sculpture out front of the gallery in the 1970’s.
 We paid particular notice to the forms of the sculpture being offset and blocky.

-This informed the lettering by leading us down the path of making it 3D AND slightly off setting as a gentle nod to the Kosso sculpture.
+This informed the lettering by leading us down the path of making it 3D and slightly offsetting the pieces it as a gentle nod to the Kosso sculpture.

-In order to help figure out how deep the sculpture needed to be, I created it in 3D with the intention of using augmented reality to help visualize and test.
-Knowing that it was going to be painted and collaged partially with archival materials from the gallery, I needed to determine what the size it needed to be fabricated at.
-If the piece is too large or too small, the collage elements create challenges.
+In order to help figure out the depth it needed to be, I created it in 3D with the intention of using augmented reality to help visualize and test.
+Knowing that it would eventually be painted and collaged with archival materials from the gallery, I needed to determine what size to fabricate it.
+If the piece is too large or too small, the collage elements create unnecessary challenges.

 Augmented Reality